yar-votes/yar-votes.github.io/index.md

 * **DA: Pamela Price** An actual factual prison abolitionist, endorsed by Angela Davis.
 For real.
 I am so happy I get to vote for her.
 * **Sheriff: write in anyone** Seriously, Ahern is monster and he's running unopposed.
 Write in anyone else and remember to fill in the arrow.
 Write in your mom, or "fuck you".
 Either works.

+Also, does anybody want to run for sheriff?
+Now's a good time.

 # the great gay judge debate

 **Superior Court Judge #11: Karen Katz** ho boy. this deserves its own section...